-The City of Elk Grove and CCSD have an agreement for joint ownership of all future parks in the Laguna Ridge Specific Plan (LRSP) located about one mile northwest of the SOIA Area.
-In addition, the City will solely own and maintain the future Civic Center Community Park located in the LRSP planned for a grand opening in 2018 (City of Elk Grove 2004; City of Elk Grove 2016b).
+The City of Elk Grove and CCSD have an agreement for joint development and operation of all future parks in the Laguna Ridge Specific Plan (LRSP) located about one mile northwest of the SOIA Area, as described above.
+In addition, the City will solely own and maintain the future Civic Center Community Park located in the LRSP planned for a grand opening in 2018 (City of Elk Grove 2004; City of Elk Grove 2016bb).
 These park facilities could be used by future residents of the SOIA Area.